My rating: 3 of 5 stars

-Finally, Tolstoy concludes that true art must not teach either “sensuality” (he is preoccupied by the idea of nudes, especially nude women, in the history of painting) or any type of patriotism or militarism that would work against the formation of a benevolent world society.
+Finally, Tolstoy concludes that true art must not teach either “sensuality” (he is preoccupied by the role of the female nude in the history of painting) or any type of patriotism or militarism that would impede the formation of a benevolent world society.
 In his final chapter, he adds that science, too, should be judged only by its immediate contribution to social justice and that there is no such thing as knowledge (or art) for its own sake.
 What should happen to illegitimate art?
 Tolstoy explains that “not only should [it] not be encouraged, but [it] should be banished, rejected and despised as art that does not unite but divides people.”
 Moreover, “all the people who wish to live a good life should be directed towards destroying this art.”

-Tolstoy’s ethic of non-violence influenced Gandhi and King, but I would like to know whether or not there is any connection between Tolstoy’s late preachings and certain other modern developments.
+Tolstoy’s ethic of non-violence influenced Gandhi and King, but is there any connection between Tolstoy’s late preachings and certain other modern developments?
 When Pol Pot forcibly depopulated Cambodia’s cities and slaughtered its metropolitans in the name of agrarian justice, when Mao ordered his cadres to immolate the vain works of tradition and smash the beneficiaries of an unequal society, did they know they had a warrant in Tolstoy?
-While there is a documented direct line from Maoism through the French intelligentsia of ’68 to today’s advocates of extirpating the literary canon, do these advocates know that the cry to abolish the canon is coming from inside the canon itself?
+While there is a documented and direct line from Maoism through the French intelligentsia of ’68 to today’s advocates of extirpating the literary canon, do these advocates know that the cry to abolish the canon is coming from inside the canon itself?
 While Tolstoy would seem not to approve of Pol Pot’s or Mao’s violence, does his injunction to “destroy” not give a license to the armed iconoclast?
 We all know what they burn after they burn books.

 Richard Pevear is unconvinced by Tolstoy’s message and contrasts it in his introduction to the work of Pavel Florensky, a polymathic Christian contemporary of Tolstoy’s who shared his historical narrative—he too saw a rupture in Christian society occur with the Renaissance—but who advocated not simplistic art that condescends to a stereotyped peasantry but rather a restoration of a holistic symbolic art that unites the spiritual and the material.
-(I don’t know Florensky’s work but in summary it suggests an analogy to T. S. Eliot, whose modernism was meant to heal “the dissociation of sensibility” introduced, again, by the early modern period.)
-In a more pragmatic vein, George Orwell, in his essay “Lear, Tolstoy, and the Fool,” cautions that those peddling attractive but perhaps unworkable messages of universal love and absolute social justice may be concealing—even from themselves—their own will to power, their own desire for victory over a humanity prostrated before their “humble” wisdom and benevolence:
+(I don’t know Florensky’s work but in summary it suggests an analogy to T. S. Eliot, whose modernism was meant to heal “the dissociation of sensibility” introduced, again, by early modernity.)
+More pragmatically, George Orwell, in his essay “Lear, Tolstoy, and the Fool,” cautions that those peddling attractive but unworkable messages of universal love and absolute social justice may be concealing—even from themselves—their own will to power, their own desire for victory over a humanity prostrated before their “humble” wisdom and benevolence:

 The distinction that really matters is not between violence and non-violence, but between having and not having the appetite for power.
 There are people who are convinced of the wickedness both of armies and of police forces, but who are nevertheless much more intolerant and inquisitorial in outlook than the normal person who believes that it is necessary to use violence in certain circumstances.
 They will not say to somebody else, ‘Do this, that and the other or you will go to prison,’ but they will, if they can, get inside his brain and dictate his thoughts for him in the minutest particulars.
 Creeds like pacifism and anarchism, which seem on the surface to imply a complete renunciation of power, rather encourage this habit of mind.
 For if you have embraced a creed which appears to be free from the ordinary dirtiness of politics—a creed from which you yourself cannot expect to draw any material advantage—surely that proves that you are in the right?
 And the more you are in the right, the more natural that everyone else should be bullied into thinking likewise.